Beyond Scalars: Evaluating and Understanding LLM Reasoning via Geometric Progress and Stability: Method: TRACED

 \textbf{Progress:} Does the process generate deterministic information shifts, effectively accumulating certainty?

 \textbf{Stability:} Is the logical flow stable, maintaining a consistent direction, or is it exhibiting volatile orientation changes?

-To operationalize these physical concepts, we map them to specific geometric features grounded in our theoretical analysis.
-As \textbf{theoretically proved} in Appendix \ref{sec:theory}, we demonstrate that \textit{Displacement} and \textit{Curvature} naturally \textbf{emerge as the definitive geometric signatures of reasoning quality} under a stochastic differential equation framework.
+To operationalize these physical concepts, we map them to specific geometric features motivated by our theoretical analysis.
+As formulated in Appendix \ref{sec:theory}, under an idealized stochastic differential equation framework, \textit{Displacement} and \textit{Curvature} naturally emerge as effective geometric proxies for characterizing reasoning quality.
 Consequently, we define:

 \textbf{1.
 Displacement (Progress).} We quantify the ``Progress'' of reasoning as the normalized net geometric distance traversed in the representation space.
 First, we define the local update vector at step $t$ as $\Delta \mathbf{z}_{n,t} = \mathbf{z}_{n,t} - \mathbf{z}_{n,t-1}$.
 We quantify progress using the Normalized Net Displacement $M_n$: